Update on activities at St. Elizabeth Ann Seton Church

-- If you feel ill, have a fever or shortness of breath, or are coughing, or if you have been in contact with someone who has tested positive for coronavirus, we ask that you please stay home.
+- If you feel ill, have a fever or shortness of breath, or are coughing, or any of the frequent symptoms of coronavirus OR if you have been in contact with someone who has tested positive for coronavirus, we ask that you please stay home.

 - Please follow instructions given to you by our ushers and greeters.

 - For everyone's health and safety, we must adhere to six-foot distancing between family groups when entering and exiting the building, while seated in the pews, and when receiving Communion.